sevifinance/Sevi-Docs/docs/buyer/notifications.md

 # Notifications

-We help you remind be sending SMS or Pushnotification.
-To make sure you do not forget any intermediate payments.
+We help you by reminding you of important actions and payments be sending SMS or Push notifications.

 ## From SmartPhone
 You receive reminders to pay your instalments